MelonKony/webdev/content/docs/landscape/language.md

 Spoken Vekllei draws from two glossaries, called *Oa* and *Loh*.
 These glossaries date back to the

 #### 2.2.1 Oa
-*Oa* is considered to have 'permenant' traits.
+*Oa* is considered to have 'permanent' traits.
 It is often characterised abroad as a positive glossary, though this is not true -- it is in fact dedicated to inanimate and unliving organs.
 It is gendered as masculine, and is associated with Summer and Spring.
 #### 2.2.2 Loh
 *Loh* is considered to have 'cyclical' traits.
-This includes
+Loh words are largely derived from Old Vekllei (including Icelandic), and so its glossary is considerably less defined and dependent on older linguistic artefacts. *Loh* words
+ It is gendered as feminine, and is associated with winter and autumn.

 ### 2.2 Topet
 ### 2.3 Rapotenne